chrisalbon/mlai/content/python/pandas_convert_to_datetime.md

 Title: Convert A Variable To A Time Variable In Pandas
 Slug: pandas_convert_to_datetime
 Summary: Convert A Variable To A Time Variable In Pandas
 Date: 2016-05-01 12:00
 Category: Python
 Tags: Data Wrangling
 Authors: Chris Albon

-Want to learn more?
-I recommend these Python books: [Python for Data Analysis](http://amzn.to/2ljV9wY), [Python Data Science Handbook](http://amzn.to/2m0mgMB), and [Introduction to Machine Learning with Python](http://amzn.to/2mjYiwK).

 ```python